A person inhaling from a THC oil pen

 Extraction and filtration methods that aren’t properly performed can leave traces of plant lipids, chlorophyll, or micro-fine particulates behind.
 High-quality cartridges undergo rigorous winterization (using cold solvents to strip fats) and fine-mesh filtering.

-Less refined oil may still carry microscopic solids that remain suspended rather than settling to the bottom, leading to a permanent haze.
+Less refined oil may still carry microscopic solids that remain suspended rather than settling at the bottom, leading to a permanent haze.
 You shouldn’t consume these carts, as they’re probably not made from high-quality extract.

 Strain Variety

-The cannabis strain itself matters.
+The cannabis strain itself also matters.
 Some strains yield extracts naturally rich in heavier waxes or kief particles, even after filtration.

 Full-spectrum and live resin cartridges preserve more of these compounds for flavor and the entourage effect, but they can also appear less pristine than distillate-only oil.